Learn

 THCa flower spilling out on a table.

-THCA stands for tetrahydrocannabinolic acid, a naturally occurring cannabinoid found in raw hemp and cannabis plants.
-It forms before THC develops and is considered the chemical precursor to it.
-THCA is abundant in fresh, unheated hemp flower and holds unique properties that make it different from traditional THC.
+THCA stands for tetrahydrocannabinolic acid, a naturally occurring cannabinoid found in raw cannabis plants.
+This compound exists before THC forms and acts as its chemical starting point.
+You’ll find THCA in fresh, unheated hemp flower, where it stays in its original state.

 Why THCA Is Non-Psychoactive Until Heated